dnulnets/authz/README.md

 ```

 ## Setup for the provider
-The provider is stateless and can be setup with a straightforward deployment and its health endpoints.
+The provider is stateless and can be setup with a straightforward deployment.
 A service must also be registered to
 be used for the configuration of the extension provider.
 You need to provide an application.properties for configuration and a keycloak.json to connect to the realm for the client.
 If you are using SSL to connecto to the keycloak endpoint you also need to add a truststore.
+The liveness probe is needed for kubernetes to restart a failed pod and readiness to tell kubernetes that it is accepting requests.
 ```
 apiVersion: v1
 kind: Service